ahmedsalemas/react-projects/4-times-blog/README.md

 ## times-blog project

-### This project let user to Add, Read, Delete his blogs and It was built using :-
+### This project let users Add, Read, Delete their blogs and It was built using  :-

 - React which is a free and open-source front-end JavaScript library for building user interfaces based on UI components.
 - Hooks which let you hook into React state and lifecycle features from function components.
 Hooks don't work inside classes — they let us use React without classes.